 You are most important!
 Please be assured any and all of your concerns will be respected and recognized for the important role you play in your child's development.
 Contact your child's teacher to share any concerns or to have questions answered.
-You may also contact a program coordinator at 419.246.1558.
+You may also contact a program coordinator using the contact information found in this handbook.